-16 The difference between the regions may be an exaggeration since we have assumed extra unemployment linked to, and in proportion to, mining unemployment in all periods in Jiu Valley, but not in Ostrava (see Section 3.2).
-In reality there would be extra unemployment linked to mining in Ostrava as well.
-Under any reasonable size of it, however, a large difference in the labor market outcome between the regions would remain.
+25 The relatively favorable labor market outcome in Ostrava may be an exaggeration since we have assumed extra unemployment linked to, and in proportion to, mining unemployment in all periods in Jiu Valley, but not in Ostrava (see Section 3.2).
+If we assume extra unemployment linked to mining in Ostrava as well, the resuling unemployment rate would be higher although this effect would be mitigated by a slower restructuring pace (see Footnote 14).
+Regardless, under any reasonable size of extra unemployment, a large difference in the labor market outcome between the regions would remain.